jingquanalex/workshop_threejs_2021/readme.md

 geometryBoxCustom.setAttribute("normal", new THREE.Float32BufferAttribute(normals, 3));
 ```

-- Let's have two cube meshes places beside each other for comparison.
-The cube located at the origin will have your custom box geometry, and the other cube will use the three.js box geometry.
-Apply the lambert material to both.
+- Let's have two cube meshes placed beside each other for comparison.
+The cube located at the origin will be your custom box geometry, and the other cube will be the three.js box geometry.
+Apply the `MeshLambertMaterial` to both.

 ```javascript
 // Create the Threejs box mesh that uses MeshLambertMaterial